think-root/content-maestro/README.md

 Your existing cron settings will be preserved in the Docker deployment, and the API will be accessible at the configured port.

-## Cron Management API
+## API Reference

-The application now includes a REST API for managing cron jobs.
-This API allows you to view, update schedules, and control the status of cron jobs.
+The application provides a comprehensive REST API for managing both cron jobs and repository collection settings.
+This API enables you to control scheduled tasks, view and update cron schedules, manage job statuses, and configure repository collection parameters.

 ### Authentication